point8/service-templates/README.md

 ## Run your own TLS secured streamlit service with docker

-Running your [streamlit](https://streamlit.io/) or [voila](https://voila.readthedocs.io/en/stable/index.html) app as a cloud service with a simple password authentication and secured by HTTPS.
+Running your [streamlit](https://streamlit.io/), [voila](https://voila.readthedocs.io/en/stable/index.html) or [dash](https://dash.plotly.com/) app as a cloud service with a simple password authentication and secured by HTTPS.

-The repository consists of a streamlit and voila app and a reverse proxy to automatically handle the HTTPS endpoint and TLS certificates.
+The repository consists of example apps and a reverse proxy to automatically handle the HTTPS endpoint and TLS certificates.
 Everything is glued together and deployed using [`docker-compose`](https://docs.docker.com/compose/).

 ## How to start?